orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `compose`, `.is_composed`

 `.traverse`
+- Latch the initial, latch the .self, latch the .terminal, and we determine movement.
 - Can implement the ignorances through
 - those traversal layers on branches which dont go left/right but only one direction?
 - split off branching initial remainin o. the temrinal the ret marching along